gedw99/suneditor-backend/README.md

 ### Proxy

-YOu can put the files on the server and expose it for collaboration, and also commit to git.
+You can put the files on the server and expose it for collaboration, and also commit to git.

 you can also pull from git.

-## Git LFS
+### Git LFS

 For large local files you need Git LFS.
 All git lfs does is convert or images, vidoes, etc to a pointer in the git file system.
 Those pointers point to the asset that is stored in S3.